Greek Feta Dip

 This party snack is made from a handful of ingredients and is the perfect dip for holiday parties.
 It’s also a great recipe to pair as a side for any dinner.

-• Feta Cheese – Use a block of feta cheese.
+• Feta Cheese – Use either some crumbled feta cheese or a block of feta cheese.

-• The Marinade – A combo of olive oil, balsamic vinegar, lemon juice, fresh garlic cloves, and seasonings.
+• The Veggie Marinade – a combo of olive oil, balsamic vinegar, garlic, and seasonings

 How to make Greek Feta Dip: